La

 Permadeath

 If an agent is caught or killed, they're gone.
-New recruits might be Vichy informants — every face is a wager.
+New recruits might be Vichy informants.

 Tight AP combat